zakeviciusj/coursera-tidy-data-project/Code Book.md

 ## Tidy dataset
 After combining the raw data and cleaning it, fitness tracker measurements are stored in *dfClean* dataframe which consists of the following columns
+*Note that I do not have a clue what majority of these mean so please be gentle if the descriptions do not really make much sense*

 Seq | Column | Type | Values | Description
 --- | --- | --- | --- | ---